Associate Professor in Environmental Health

-Harriet Whiley is a Associate Professor in environmental health and an environmental microbiologist.
-Her research is aimed at informing best practice control of pathogens to protect human health.
-As an acredited Environmental Health Officer she is passionate about facilitating the feedback loop between research and regulation.
+Harriet Whiley is an Associate Professor in Environmental Health.
+As an environmental microbiologist and accredited Environmental Health Officer her research is aimed at informing best practice control of pathogens to protect human health.
+She is passionate about collaborative research with industry and government partners to facilitate the feedback loop between research, regulation, and practice.
 Her research areas include infection control, biofilms, water quality, food safety and risk assessment.

 Harriet is available for Honours, Masters and PhD supervision.